 MIRRORS

 This interior forms part of the The Maple Building in London’s Kentish Town, designed by Gordon Duff Linton.
-A mirror at the end of the space reflects the window opposite, bringing in ample light.
-The wall-mounted round mirror and shelf also creates interest without imposing on the space.
+A mirror at the end of the space reflects the window opposite, bringing in ample light, while the wall-mounted round mirror and shelf also creates interest without imposing on the space.

 COLOURFUL RUNNERS

-A vibrant patterned runner has to be the simplest solution to brightening up a hallway.
+A vibrant patterned runner has to be the simplest solution for brightening up narrow corridors and hallways.
 This family home was designed with the help of Irene Lovett of Design Stiles with decor inspired by the owners’ love of Napa and Ojai, California.
-This red rug is the perfect accessory for freshening up an otherwise nondescript corridor.
-Find similar only Etsy*.
+This red rug is the perfect accessory for freshening up an otherwise nondescript space.
+Find similar on Etsy.
 Photo by Sabra Lattos.

 BLACK MAGIC